Max Sanders

+Early life

+Sanders grew up in Horsham and attended Tanbridge House School in the town.

 Club career

 Brighton & Hove Albion

+Before joining Brighton & Hove Albion's academy, Sanders had been with AFC Wimbledon's academy.

 Sanders was first named in a matchday squad for Brighton & Hove Albion on 17 March 2018; he remained an unused substitute in a 2–0 defeat to Manchester United in the FA Cup sixth round.

 Wimbledon (loan)

 Sanders joined AFC Wimbledon on loan from Brighton on 2 September 2019.

 He subsequently made his professional debut for AFC Wimbledon on 7 September 2019, replacing Scott Wagstaff in the 45th minute of a 1–2 defeat to Milton Keynes Dons.
 Sanders' sole goal during his loan spell at Wimbledon came on 15 February 2020, in a 2–2 draw to Rotherham United in League One.

 2020–21

 On 1 July 2020, Sanders signed a new one-year contract with Brighton which extended his stay at the club until the end of the 2020–21 season.
 He made his debut for The Seagulls coming on as a sub in a 4–0 victory over Portsmouth in the EFL Cup on 17 September 2020.
 6 days later he started in The Seagulls 2–0 away win over Preston, this appearance also coming in the EFL Cup.
-He made his third and final League Cup appearance of the season as an 81st-minute substitute for Jayson Molumby which The Seagulls lost 3–0 at home to Manchester United on 30 September falling short of the quarter finals.
+He made his third and final League Cup appearance of the season as an 81st-minute substitute for Jayson Molumby which The Seagulls lost 3–0 at home to Manchester United on 30 September falling short of the quarter-finals.